Grambling State University Scholarships (2025–2026)

 ACT ≥ 28 (SAT ≥ 1300) and HS GPA ≥ 3.5 |

 Notes: Amounts shown are annual.
 Nonresident awards include the out-of-state fee waiver when criteria are met.
-Exact renewal GPA/credit load is set in the official award terms.
+The published priority deadline for automatic scholarship eligibility is December 1 (programs are first-come, first-served after this date if funding allows).

 Automatic Merit FAQs